SeldonIO/MLServer/docs/user-guide/content-type.md

 In order to send / receive NaN values, you must ensure that:

 - You are using the `REST` interface.
-- The input / output entry containing NaN values uses the `FP32` datatype.
+- The input / output entry containing NaN values uses either the `FP16`, `FP32` or `FP64` datatypes.
 - You are either using the [Pandas codec](#pandas-dataframe) or the [Numpy codec](#numpy-array).